houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 ## Introduction: Bridging Past, Present, and Future in Complex Systems

 Software systems exist in a constant state of evolution, shaped by countless decisions made across their lifecycle.
-The Antifragile Design for Systems (AD4S) framework recognizes this dynamic nature and introduces the AD4S Ledger, a temporal knowledge graph that captures not just what decisions were made, but when they occurred, why they were made, and how they continue to influence the system as it evolves.
+The Antifragile Design for Systems (AD4S) framework recognizes this dynamic nature and introduces the design of AD4S Ledger, conceived as a temporal knowledge graph that captures not just what decisions were made, but when they occurred, why they were made, and how they continue to influence the system as it evolves.

 This approach addresses a fundamental challenge in software engineering: the mismatch between system longevity and contributor tenure.
 While large software systems commonly survive for 13+ years, the average developer contributes to any single system for just over two years.
 This reality creates a critical knowledge preservation problem that traditional documentation methods cannot adequately solve.